-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Monitor & Respond to Student Culture & Behavioral Data Need: Our English Learners and socioeconomically disadvantaged (SED) students are currently being suspended at the same rate or higher than all students on the suspension rate indicators as measured by the 2023 CA School Dashboard.
-All Students: 6.2% EL Students: 6.1% SED Students: 6.3% Scope: LEA-wide Maintaining a Dean of Students who is focused on multi-tiered intervention strategies ensures that behavioral issues are addressed at various levels of intensity, tailored to the needs of individual students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide offering them enriched educational pathways that promote engagement, skill development, and holistic growth.
+This strategic approach not only supports the academic and personal development of these students but also enhances the educational experience for the entire student body 3.1 Action: Monitor & Respond to Student Culture & Behavioral Data Need: Our English learners and socioeconomically disadvantaged (SED) students are currently being suspended at the same rate or higher than all students on the suspension rate indicators as measured by the 2023 CA School Dashboard.
+All Students: 1.7% EL Students: 1.2% SED Students: 1.8% Scope: LEA-wide Maintaining a Dean of Students who is focused on multi-tiered intervention strategies ensures that behavioral issues are addressed at various levels of intensity, tailored to the needs of individual students.
 This role is crucial in developing and overseeing interventions before behaviors escalate to the point of suspension, especially for unduplicated students who may face systemic challenges that affect their behavior.
 Training staff on practices to uphold a healthy and thriving environment equips them with the skills to manage classroom behaviors effectively and inclusively.
 By fostering an understanding of diverse student backgrounds and the specific challenges faced by unduplicated students, staff can implement more empathetic and effective disciplinary practices that reduce the need for suspensions which benefits all students.
-3.7: % of students who feel safe at school 3.8: % of students who feel that there is at least 1 adult who cares about them 3.4 Action: Attendance Systems Need: Our English learners and socioeconomically disadvantaged (SED) students are currently chronically absent at the same rate or higher than all students as measured by the 2023 CA School Dashboard.
-All Students: 37.3% EL Students: 38.8% SED Students: 37.3% Our action to decrease chronic absenteeism and improve attendance rates focuses on refining and enhancing systems directed primarily at supporting our unduplicated population, while also benefiting all students.
-By continually refining and training staff on the Alpha Attendance Playbook protocols, the school ensures that all team members are equipped to identify and address the unique challenges related to attendance that unduplicated students might face.
-This consistent approach helps staff recognize early signs of absenteeism, which can be linked to various socio-economic and/or language challenges.
-3.2: ADA 3.3: Chronic absenteeism
+3.5: Suspension Rate 3.6: Expulsion Rate 3.7: of students who feel safe at school 3.8: % of students who feel that there is at least 1 adult who cares about them 3.4 Action: Attendance Systems Need: Our English learners and socioeconomically disadvantaged (SED) students are currently chronically absent at the same rate or higher Our action to decrease chronic absenteeism and improve attendance rates focuses on refining and enhancing systems directed primarily at supporting our unduplicated population, while also benefiting all students.
+By continually refining and training staff on the Alpha Attendance Playbook protocols, the school 3.2: ADA 3.3: Chronic absenteeism